Laurel Drug & Alcohol Rehab, Detox & Treatment Resources

 Pasadena, MD 21122

 With the growing awareness of the need to help those caught in the grip of drug and alcohol dependence, there are numerous organizations that offer help and support.
-Apart from several Laurel drug treatment facilities, there are a number in Prince George’s County as well as others in surrounding areas.
-Additionally, these are supported by national networks such as The Recovery Village that has facilities in several states including in Maryland.
+Apart from several local drug treatment facilities, there are a number in Prince George’s County as well as others in surrounding areas.